01 May Parshas Emor; Making Room in Our Hearts for G-d (rev/24)

 Some examples of creating a vacuum… a void;

 This concept is integral to tshuvah and tikun and is found throughout the Torah.
-We can see it in the following; rectifying the emotions of the Heart, rectifying the speech of our Mouth, the things we see with our Eyes, the things we hear with our Ears and of course the brit milah.
-We experience it whenever there is growth be it evolution or transformation (Baal Shem Tov).
+We can see it in the following; rectifying the emotions of the Heart, rectifying the speech of our Mouth, rectifying the things we see with our Eyes, fectifying the things we hear with our Ears and of course the brit milah.
+We experience it whenever there is growth be it evolutionary or transformative (Baal Shem Tov).

-There are places in our prayers where it is customary for some (rather than striking ones heart) to use a cutting-motion (hand-to-heart) so as to appear to ‘cut away’ the impurities of the heart…. to ‘circumcise’, thus allowing G-ds Light, His Goodness to fill the void.
-This method perhaps helps create a greater consciousness for more meaningful prayer and change.
+There are places in our prayers where it is customary for some (rather than striking ones heart) to use a cutting-motion (hand-to-heart) so as to appear to ‘cut away’ the impurities of the heart…. to ‘circumcise’, thus creating a void and allowing G-ds Light, His Goodness to fill the void.
+This method of ‘cutting away (to circumcise ones’ heart) perhaps helps to create a greater consciousness for more meaningful prayer and change.

 The Mitzvot are guidelines to righteous conduct.
-They are indeed a mechanism to separate out the mundane from the holly, the past and present reality to help us create a new and more rectified reality.
+They are indeed a mechanism to separate out the mundane from the holy, the past and present reality to help us create a void and a new and more rectified reality.

-On Shabbos we separate out from much of the physicality of the 6 days of the week thereby creating a vacuum to receive the spiritual kedusha of the 7th day, Shabbos.
+On Shabbos we separate out from much of the physicality of the 6 days of the week thereby creating a vacuum to receive the spiritual kedusha of the culmanation of all 6 mundane day to be elevated as the 7th day, Shabbos.

 A basic principle of finding balance and harmony in ourselves and the Universe is that whenever we take something away, we fill the void with goodness as Nature; Hashem Elokim, abhors a vacuum.